AndreC93/dividesmart/README.md

 * Users can add other users as friends, using either their username or email address.

 ### Bills
+* Users can create bills and delete bills.
+* Users can only add bills with current friends.
-Users can like and unlike photos on the site.
+* Users can see all their bills and the associated friends on each bill.
-The like count is displayed below each photo.
+* Dashboard shows current balance as well as the breakdown between how much is debt or credit.

 ### Dashboard